-Paths and trails can make the area's assets easier to reach for residents and visitors.
+Existing and planned Redevelopment at the transit infrastructure Metro site can create a can support smart central gathering space. growth.
+Paths and trails can New redevelopment along Rockville Pike make the area's assets could create signature easier to reach for buildings. residents and visitors.